THE ENGRAM METHOD

 Decision Engrams

 The core format.
-Branching clinical scenarios with 1–2 decision nodes, scaling from basic single-point decisions to intermediate multi-step reasoning.
+Branching clinical or performance scenarios with 1–2 decision nodes, scaling from single-point decisions to multi-step reasoning.
 Every distractor maps to a named cognitive error.

 3–12 MINBASIC → INTERMEDIATE